-- Beat the curd nicely with a stirrer or folk to get a smooth texture.
+- Beat the curd nicely to get a smooth texture.
 If the curd is a little sour add some cold milk to it.

 - Soak boondi in ½ cup water for 10 minutes or until soft.
 If you like the crunchy taste of boondi don’t soak it.
 Instead put it in beaten curd just before serving.

 - Add all spices to the beaten curd except red chili powder.

 - Transfer the boondi in a strainer and press slightly with hand to drain out excess water.

 - Add boondi into beaten spiced curd, stir gently to mix, garnish with red chili powder and jeera powder.

 - Keep in refrigerator for ½ an hour before serving (this is optional).